 And so it is proving to be.

 In June, a member petition for a Special General Meeting calling for fresh Board elections was rejected by the chief executive, based once again on questionable legal advice.
-Two loyal insiders at the top of Te Rūnanga, close to the kaiwhakahaere, launched a very poorly worded petitionaiming to stop NZNO members from exercising their democratic right to petition for SGMs in future.
+Two loyal insiders at the top of Te Rūnanga, close to the kaiwhakahaere, launched a very poorly worded petitionaiming to stop NZNO to petition for SGMs in future.
+This attempt to block members from exercising their democratic rights under the NZNO Constitution was supported by the Kaiwhakahaere.

 Also in June, according to Kai Tiaki, the kaiwhakahaere pulled her support for the draft NZNO Strategic Plan 2021-25.
 The draft reflected the overwhelming feedback from 2019 that the new plan must be about “demonstrating that NZNO is a membership-driven organisation”.
 Instead of this, Kerri Nuku reportedly wants a stronger focus on what she calls “biculturalism”.
 She also wants less of a focus on the DHB Sector, where the majority of our union members (Māori and non-Māori alike) are based.